amperity/amperity-lambda-runner/README.md

 ## AWS Connect Notes

+TODO - Use this as the basis for quickstart

 Writing this here as an initial set of notes for how to use this repo to test a new lambda you are working on.

 1. Create Query, Destination, Orchestration, etc in noodles tenant.